tarantool/metrics/doc/monitoring/getting_started.rst

     end

 In the example, there are two versions of the function ``on_value_update``.
-The top version labels the data with the cluster node's alias.
+The top version labels the data with the cluster instance's alias.
 Since there's a relatively small number of nodes, using them as labels is feasible.
 In the second case, an identifier of a record is used.
-If there are many records, it's advisable to avoid such situations.
+If there are many records, it's recommended to avoid such situations.

 The same principle applies to URLs.
 Using the entire URL with parameters is not recommended; using a URL template or just the name of the command is a better approach.
-And so on.

 In essence, when designing custom metrics and selecting labels or tags, it's crucial to opt for a minimal set of values that can uniquely identify the data without introducing unnecessary complexity or potential